home-assistant/home-assistant.io/source/_components/suez.markdown

 It also gets the following data:

-- Daily consumption for current month
+- Daily consumption for the current month
-- Daily consumption for previous month
+- Daily consumption for the previous month
 - Monthly consumption for the last 26 months
 - Highest monthly consumption
 - Last year total consumption
 - Current year total consumption

-## {% linkable_title Configuration %}
+## Configuration

 To add the Suez Water sensor to your installation, add your _Tout Sur Mon Eau_ account credentials and your `counter_id` to your `configuration.yaml` file: